ent/ent/CONTRIBUTING.md

   - `doc/md` - Markdown files for documentation.
   - `doc/website` - Website code and assets.

+  In order to test your documentation changes, run `npm start` from the `doc/website` directory, and open [localhost:3000](http://localhost:3000/).

 # Run integration tests
 If you touch any file in `entc`, run the following command in `entc/integration`: